Individuals must be residents of the RMs of Cote 271, St. Phillips 301 and Livingston 331;

 If you know someone or something you think should be included on this page, please contact the Town of Kamsack through our Contact Us page.
 We will then contact the person or persons to obtain permission to post their story.

-The Garden of Saskatchewan Citizen's Ring Award was established August 8, 1980 by Stan and Betty Clark.
-The award was established to recognize individuals in the area known as the Garden of Saskatchewan who have made an outstanding contribution to their community through public service in the community groups and local government.
-The award also was to provide a forum for discussing area development and improvement on an inter-community basis.
+The Garden of Saskatchewan Citizen's Ring Award was established on August 8th, 1980 by Stan and Betty Clark.
+The award recognizes individuals in the area who have made outstanding contributions to their community through public service, local groups and organizations, as well as local government.
+The award also provides a forum for discussing development and improvement in an inter-community setting.

 The following are the recipients of the Garden of Saskatchewan Citizens Ring Award: